Radha: Kartik Purnima

 In Vaishnavism, the occasion of Kartik Purnima is considered as the most auspicious day to worship goddess Radha.
 According to Brahma Vaivarta Purana, Krishna also worshiped Radha on this day.
 In Radha Krishna temples, sacred vow is observed throughout the Karthik month and performances of Raslila are organized to celebrate this festival.

+In Shaktism

+In Shaktism section of Hinduism, Radha becomes an independent goddess Prakriti-Padmini, who is the form of goddess Tripura Sundari while her consort Krishna is associated with the masculine form of goddess Kali.
+Tantric text Radha Tantra, portrayed Radha as the Shakta Radha who is also the spiritual mentor of Krishna.
+In Shaktism, the Ashtasakhis of Radha Krishna are considered as the embodiment of the Ashta Siddhis which are Aṇimā, Mahima, Garima, Laghima, Prāpti, Prākāmya, Iṣiṭva, and Vaśitva.